-1124 Vancouver Street / 941-953 View Street is a proposal to build a six-storey, 154-unit purpose-built rental complex along the 1000-block of Vancouver Street at View Street in downtown Victoria's Harris Green neighbourhood.
+1124 Vancouver Street / 941-953 View Street is a proposal for a six-storey purpose-built rental complex along the 1000-block of Vancouver Street at View Street in downtown Victoria's Harris Green neighbourhood.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.